Richard1320/Lava-Lamp/README.md

 How to Use
 --------------------

 Lava Lamp is just a .js file in addition to the jQuery library.
-Optionally, you can include the <a href="http://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">easing plugin</a> for animations.
+Recommended, you can include the <a href="https://github.com/gdsmith/jquery.easing" target="_blank">easing plugin</a> for animations.

 ```
 <script src="http://code.jquery.com/jquery-latest.js"></script>
-<script type="text/javascript" src="js/jquery.easing.1.3.js"></script>
 <script type="text/javascript" src="js/jquery.lavalamp.min.js"></script>
 ```